Exact Penalty Method for Variationally Coherent Stochastic Programming Problems: Numerical Results

 The Rosenbrock's function defined as:

 where $x \in \R^n$, $n \in N$, is a common benchmark function for various optimization problems.
-The function can be optimized stochasticly, by randomly selecting a subset of terms in the sum.
+The function can be optimized stochastically, by randomly selecting a subset of terms in the sum.
 In our case, we select only one sample per call to the oracle.
-We introduce additional penalty function:
+We introduce the additional penalty function:

 and project each iterate onto the set $\X_{\rm{Rosenbrock}} = \overline{\B(0, 2\sqrt{n})}$.
 In this example we also use dual-averaging to speed up convergence.